How many weeks does the camp operate for?

 A. Every case is different, but generally, refunds are not provided – missed camp days are made up on another available camp week.

 Q. What time can I pick up my children?

-Q. Do you have pre-camp care?
+Q. Do you provide pre-camp care?

-Q. Do you have post-camp care?
+Q. Do you provide post-camp care?

 A. Sorry, this is not possible; the meal plan is a weekly lunch plan service.